A tough North Georgia gravel route that forms the basis for the popular Southern Cross race.

-Winding Stair Loop is easily one of the most popular gravel road routes in North Georgia.
+One of the most popular gravel rides in the North Georgia mountains.

 Gravel Biking Difficult

 The trailhead noted here is the easiest and quickest trailhead to access from the nearby town of Dahlonega.
 While this trailhead is located below the steepest portion of the climb, it’s still not at the low point of the route.
 If you wish to begin at the absolute lowest point, head out toward Jake Mountain and access the network from there.
 If you pedal from the Jake Mountain trailhead, that option will add additional mileage to reach the primary loop.

 However you choose to slice and dice this ride, this backcountry gravel epic is a truly rewarding pedal!
 The climb grinds steeply up the mountainside on superb Georgia backroads.
 In the beginning, you’ll cross bridges over rushing creeks and roll through dense Georgia rainforest.
 But as you climb, the trees will begin to thin, and you’ll be greeted by incredible views of the nearby mountains.